cmader/HttpClient-WearOS/README.md

 ## Changelog

+* v1.3.0: Add support for menu item colors and an option to suppress error responses
 * v1.2.1: Fix some bugs related to endpoint loading
 * v1.2.0: Store downloaded endpoint definition locally on device
 * v1.1.1: Allow unencrypted traffic